Concrete18/Game-Save-Manager/README.md

 ## Python Techniques Used

-* Tkinter messagebox
+* Tkinter messagebox and directory dialog
 * SQLite Database
-* File copying and other manipulations.
+* File copying and other manipulations

 ## To Do